+While direct medical expenses are essential in the short-term, future lost wages or loss of earning capacity claims can add a substantial amount to a settlement and impact how well a survivor can exist throughout a lifetime.
 In most cases, it is possible to recover future lost income following a serious personal injury in Virginia.
-While direct medical expenses are important in the short-term, future lost wages or loss of earning capacity claim can add a substantial amount to a settlement and impact how well a survivor can subsist throughout a lifetime.
 This type of compensation is allowed, but it is often hotly contested by the opposing side, which is why it is crucial to work with Rutter Mills’ personal injury lawyers.
 We have a proven track record in achieving maximum compensation on behalf of injury victims so that they can focus on their recovery.

 Who can claim future lost wages?